 Vessel Traffic Service (VTS)

-VTS and Position Navigation and Timing (PNT) are considered in separate chapters.
+VTS is considered in a separate chapter.
+PNT resiliency is discussed in guideline G1180.

 An AIS AtoN can be implemented in three ways, physical, synthetic and virtual.
 A physical AIS AtoN Station is an AIS station located on an AtoN that physically exists.
 A synthetic AIS AtoN is a AtoN that physically exists, but the location is transmitted from another AIS station located remotely, but in the close proximity of the physical AtoN.
 A virtual AIS AtoN broadcast is transmitted from an AIS station for an AtoN that does not physically exist.
 This virtual AIS AtoN is projected on an AIS overlay on the Radar, ECDIS and ECS charts but has no physical presence.